SCCWRP/jssh_web/README.md

 * `habitat` data frame of habitat survey data

+* `rchdat` data frame of 1/2 mile stream reach habitat data, includes wood in pools

+* `reach` spatial data for stream reaches used in 1/2 mile habitat surveys

 * `segment` spatial data for stream segments with fish data

 * `stream` spatial data for complete hydrography for the four watersheds with fish and habitat data